 Identify who will implement actions, establish time-frames for implementation, and secure commitments to implement.

-Why: This step will provide accountability among the working group members.
-Up-front knowledge that this commitment step will be required will help to focus the discussions and will give members of the working group assurance that their participation time will not be wasted.
+Why: This step will provide accountability among the workgroup members.
+Up-front knowledge that this commitment step will be required will help to focus the discussions and will give members of the workgroup assurance that their participation time will not be wasted.

 (418 words)